CSC3124 : System and Network Security

-To create awareness of the need for security in computer and communications systems, and to introduce some of the technical mechanisms by which security can be achieved.
+To create awareness of the need for security in computer and communications systems, and to introduce techniques aiming at analysing and improving security.

-By exploring topics such as the need for security, system and network security, cryptography, authentication and digital signatures, as well as the legal and political aspects of security, this module aims to create awareness of the need for security in computer and communications systems and to introduce some of the technical mechanisms by which security can be achieved.
+By exploring topics such as the need for security, system and network security, cryptography, privacy and practical security, including hardware, software and human elements of security, this module aims to introduce the need for security in many components of a computer system: hardware, network, databases, web applications, operating systems and user interface.

 Outline Of Syllabus

 The need for security: threat and risk modelling.

 System Security: authentication (password, biometrics), access control, malicious code execution, user behaviour.

 Network Security: TCP/IP firewall, intrusion detection, routing attacks.

 Cryptography: simple introduction to symmetric and asymmetric encryption, hashing and signature.